External Wooden Doors

 In addition to the windows, Accoya wood was used for the six-panel entrance door, and also featured in the traditional ‘open-out’ style garage doors which were part glazed, part panelled.
 Due to its superior dimensional stability, coatings such as the Moss Grey finish applied to the Accoya panels on the garage doors, last twice as long, again offering home-owners a long-term, low maintenance solution without compromising quality.

-Accoya door FAQs
+Accoya wooden door FAQs

 • Virtually all wood preserving treatments today work by impregnating toxic chemicals (such as arsenic, oils, ammonia or metal compounds) into the cell walls of the wood.
 This works to fill the voids within the wood but this doesn’t change the underlying chemistry.
 The toxicity of such products also have negative environmental implications during the serviceable life of the wood as well as during its disposal.